 For example, without a zone change, it appears that the current zoning might not allow a restaurant or a café on the property.
 But upon closer examination, some uses are allowed, that are indeed quite “similar in character and impact” to a small restaurant or café.
 Here are some of the “Permitted Uses” and the “Use Permit Uses” listed by Shasta County… Some of these uses are “similar in character and impact” to a small restaurant or an internet coffee shop, etc.

 RR Zone “Permitted Uses” and “Use Permit Uses”:

-Two Residences, Farming, Livestock, Farm Product Sales, Group Foster Home, Church, Dog Kennel, Large Animal Vet, Golf Course, Wholesale Nursery or Greenhouse, Commercial Riding Stables, Pet Cemetery, Small Winery, Logging Contractor’s Yard.
-Do you think any of these allowed things are “similar in character and impact” to a restaurant or brewery (or whatever other land-use dreams come into the discussion…)?
-It would seem so.
-In fact, several of these listed acceptable uses would likely have their own cafeteria, dining facilities, and that’ seems to be similar in character and impact to a small restaurant.
+It appears that these allowed services and businesses are “similar in character and impact” to a restaurant or a café and other examples of rural community uses that meet the needs of Big Bend.
+In fact, several of the listed acceptable uses would likely have their own cafeteria, dining facilities, and that seems to be similar in character and impact to a small restaurant.
 So, we believe with the “similar in character and impact” allowance, the BBCLT will be able to do whatever is ideal for the land and the community.
 Positive Vision!!

 The other zone overlay in town: MU